mhaslinsky/chatappFE/README.md

 This project provides configuration for Discord and Google, however most are pretty simple to setup once you have a developer account.

-and a `NEXTAUTH_SECRET` for Next Auth to use when encryption session data in JWTs
+and a `NEXTAUTH_SECRET` for Next Auth to use when encrypting session data in JWTs

 ## License